pingcap/community/rfc/2019-12-9-Talent-Plan-Course-DDS.md

 - [UCB Operating Systems and System Programming](https://cs162.eecs.berkeley.edu/)
 - [Distributed System 3rd Edition](https://www.distributed-systems.net/)

-Many important topics have already been covered in the above topics, based on which course developers design the course content.
+Many important topics have already been covered in the above materials, based on which course developers design the course content.
 The final content should be concrete and easy to understand, and, preferably, related to TiDB.

 ### Programming Assignments

 For programming assignments, we will be constructing a distributed database system framework.
-Even though there are many programming scaffolds about the database system and the distributed system, but they are not strongly connected.
-The languages they use, C++ or Java,are not friendly to young students.
-Therefore, we use Golang to build the framework, which is more students friendly and also the primary language used in the TiDB ecosystem.
-The content of the project will be borrowed from course materials listed below:
+Even though there are many well-organized programming assignments about the database system and the distributed system, but they are not strongly connected.
+The languages they use, C++ or Java, are not friendly to young people.
+Therefore, we use Golang to build the framework, which is more user friendly and also the primary language used in the TiDB ecosystem.
+The idea of the project will be borrowed from course materials listed below:

 - [CMU Bustub](https://github.com/cmu-db/bustub)
 - [UCB moocbase](https://github.com/berkeley-cs186/fa19-moocbase)